The Signals Are Talking

 Publisher Description

-Most importantly, Webb persuasively shows that the future isn't something that happens to us passively.
-Instead, she allows us to see ahead so that we may forecast what's to come-challenging us to create our own preferred futures.
+In The Signals Are Talking, noted futurist Amy Webb shows us how to analyze the “true signals”—those patterns that will coalesce into a trend with the potential to change everything—and land on the right side of disruption.
+The future, Webb shows, isn’t something that happens to us passively.
+Using a proven, tested methodology, she enables us to see ahead and forecast what’s to come—challenging us to create our own preferred futures.

 PUBLISHERS WEEKLY